MFA on O365

-The Multi-Factor Authentication (MFA) is intended to tighten the security during login to major or sensitive systems.
+Multi-Factor Authentication (MFA) is widely adopted as a way to tighten security during login to major or sensitive systems.
 It requires the user to provide what he knows (e.g. password) and what he has (e.g. a registered mobile phone).
-This means that when you log in to certain online services, besides your password, you will be asked to confirm your identity by a separate method such as SMS, phone call or a designated device (e.g. your mobile).
+This means that when you log in to certain online services, you will be asked to provide your password and confirm your identity with a separate media such as SMS, phone call or a designated device like your mobile phone.

 How it works?

-- Use your physical device to verify your identity (e.g. your mobile phone or tablet) as the second verification step.
+- Use your designated device to verify your identity (e.g. your mobile phone or tablet) as the second verification step.

-After you have enrolled for two-factor authentication and access to applications supporting MFA, you will need to login using your username / password and then verify your identity with your designated device to access the service/application covered by MFA.
+After you have enrolled in multi-factor authentication, you will need to login using your username / password and then verify your identity with your designated device to access the service/application covered by MFA.

-- Updated clients to a version which supports modern authentication.
+- Update your clients to a version which supports modern authentication.
+Supported clients include:

-- User account must be enabled to use MFA.
+- The user account must be enabled by OCIO to use MFA.
 (Users will be notified separately.)

-- An enrolled mobile device with ‘Microsoft Authenticator’ app installed.
+- A designated mobile device with ‘Microsoft Authenticator’ app installed.

 Please follow the procedures below to install the MFA app - Microsoft Authenticator and turn on notification for this app:

 - Setting up Microsoft Authenticator app on mobile device.

-You don't need to approve login every time when you open the desktop software or application (e.g. Outlook, Outlook app for mobile, Skype for Business, and OneDrive sync client).
+You will not be asked to approve every time when you login the desktop software or application (e.g. Outlook, Outlook app for mobile, Skype for Business, and OneDrive sync client).
 Once you have successfully logged in the software on your office PC, the approved session will continue to be valid unless it is inactive for 90 days, meaning you have not logged in in 90 days.

-However, if you are accessing services using a browser, you have to approve it every time you sign in.
-Or you can choose to use "Stay signed in" when login through browser.
-This will minimize the prompt for sign-in approval, but it is not recommended to use the stay signed in option when you are using a shared or public computer.
+However, if you access O365 using a browser, you have to approve login on your app every time you sign in.
+There is an option called "Stay signed in" but it is not recommended especially when you are using a shared or public computer.